harvardnlp/harvardnlp.github.io/NamedTensor2.md

-Now let's try this out with our trusty images.
+This gives a rough sense of the API.
+Now let's try this out with our images.

 {% highlight python %}